-In fact, I’m updating this review because I spotted Taza Chocolate on sale and couldn’t resist picking up a couple new flavors, and I certainly wasn’t disappointed.
+Over the past fifteen years, I’ve literally sampled thousands of dairy-free products.
+Many are quite good, but few make me want to run to the store.
+Taza Chocolate is in that elite group.
+In fact, I’m updating this review because I spotted Taza Chocolate on sale.
+I couldn’t resist picking up a couple new flavors and certainly wasn’t disappointed.

 It has many similarities with the Salted Almond but is a touch smoother and a less sweet, but still without bitterness.
 Of course, it has a good dose of spice and heat that really sneaks up on you!

 Supposedly Taza Chocolate is ideal for making hot chocolate, too, but not a single wedge of these discs has yet to make it into steaming hot water or almond milk in my home.
 I eat them all as is, one delicious nibble at a time.

-Certifications: Taza Chocolate Mexican Discs are Certified Organic, Certified Gluten Free, Certified Kosher Pareve, Direct Trade Certified, and Non-GMO Verified.
+Certifications: Taza Chocolate Discs are Certified Organic, Certified Gluten Free, Certified Kosher Pareve, Direct Trade Certified, and Non-GMO Verified.

 For More Product Information: Visit the Taza Chocolate at www.tazachocolate.com.